 Unlike most SEO changes, which involve incremental changes and evolve over time, Google’s move to allow up to 320 (or so) characters in a listing’s snippet was extremely fast by SEO standards.
 In mid-to-late November, SEO experts started noticing longer snippets appearing in search results; by Dec.
 1, Google employees had confirmed the new practice.
 In less than 2 weeks, search engine results page (SERP) listings looked drastically different.

 But the real change wasn’t the snippet’s length; it was in the source of the snippet’s text.
 Before November, snippets were generally taken from meta descriptions that were only viewable to bots.
-Now, Google is scraping snippet text from the page content itself and basing the text on the searcher’s query and perceived intent.
+Now, Google is scraping snippet text from the page content as well as the meta description, depending on the searcher’s query and perceived intent.
 There’s never been a better time to ensure your content aligns with the questions your site users ask and the information they seek.

 There’s also never been a better time for the 360Partners SEO team to wish you and your team a very happy holidays.
 See you next year!